-An organisation (e.g. university or research institute) may include several sites of research.
+An organisation (e.g. university or research institute) may include several sites of research (subprojects).
 For example, a university may have several campuses or other units that apply different coefficients for overheads.
-Site of research refers to an organisation where researchers and other staff of a subproject are employed.

 ‘Research field’ refers to fields that are listed in the Academy of Finland’s research field classification.
 Applicants must select their research fields based on the main categories.

 Each consortium must have a PI, an interaction coordinator and work package leaders.
 In the full application, each subproject must have a named subproject PI, who is responsible for the subproject's funding at the site of research.

 Figure 1 shows an example of a possible structure for an SRC consortium.